firefly-iii/docs/docs/installation/docker.rst

 .. contents::
    :local:

 There are several ways of installing Firefly III using Docker, which will be detailed below.
-If you're new to Docker or are not sure how to use Docker please thread carefully.
+If you're new to Docker or are not sure how to use Docker please tread carefully.

 Straight from Docker Hub
 ------------------------